 Negligence in a personal injury case is the key legal premise used to prove a personal injury case.
+In legal terms it involves the duty of care of the accused and whether or not they failed in their responsibility of reasonable care not to cause harm to others.

 To win any legal battle a person needs to prove their case based on the relevant legal concept.
 In personal injury cases this legal premise is negligence.